Tengrom/DataForVulnMan/Notes/FirstSteps/AssetInventory.md

-# Asset inventory - List of first steps
+# Asset inventory - List of first steps .
+Below steps covers  Contextual Information in  [Maturity Assessment VMMM](https://github.com/jonathanristo/VMMM-self-assessment-tool):

 * Gather information about assets from ready source – ActiveDirectory, Network devices(proxy, firewalls , wifi ).
 Merge and compare it.

 * List of responsible units / people related with devices in your network